How to use compost?

 It’s not just herbs that love a bit of compost crumble.
 Fruit and veg just can’t get enough, either.
 The likes of carrots and potatoes love nothing more than lying back and spreading their spindly roots in those scrumptious nutrients.

 Don’t worry if you don’t have a compost bin just yet.
 There are other ways you can make full use of your uneaten stalks and stems.
-Check out our guide on how to grow vegetables from scraps for more tips.
+Check out our guide on how to grow vegetables from scraps for more tips on how to use compost and make the most of waste.

 A lot to be done